The Martha Chase Effect: Part 1

 Turning up the volume on an entire party would drown out the message of a small group.

 Despite mixed neuronal responses, researchers went ahead and tested if activating PFC neurons during the FST changed mobility.
 They injected a virus encoding instructions for making channel-rhodopsin (ChR2) into the PFC of rats.
 When ChR2 is expressed in neurons, blue light causes the channel to open, allowing positive ions to flow in and drive neuronal firing.
 When Warden and colleagues illuminated ChR2-expressing PFC neurons in the FST they saw no change in mobility.
 This is not so surprising, given how varied the neuronal activity profiles were: if only a small subset of neurons carried the signal for “SWIM!”, the signal would be lost in the noise when all PFC neurons were activated.
 Imagine a small group of people scattered throughout a crowded cocktail party who are all saying the same thing.
-If the volume were turned up on the entire party, this message would drowned out by chatter.
+If the volume were turned up on the entire party, this message would be drowned out by chatter.
 The researchers now needed to narrow their manipulation to a select group of neurons that could influence behavior in the FST.

 Warden and colleagues illuminated the DRN to selectively activate input from PFC neurons that expressed ChR2.